MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-0 represents the **@Nullable** annotation, and 1 represents the **@NonNull** annotation. eea files are mostly based on jvm specs: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html , you can refer to these specs for types descriptors.
+0 represents the **@Nullable** annotation, and 1 represents the **@NonNull** annotation.
+Eclipse External Annotations files are mostly based on JVM's specifications: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html , you can refer to these specifications for types descriptors.

 Descriptors:
 ^^^^^^^^^^^^